 The trading market for our common stock will rely in part on the research and reports that industry or financial analysts publish about us or our business.
 We do not currently have and may never obtain research coverage by industry or financial analysts.
 If no or few analysts commence coverage of us, the trading price of our stock would likely decrease.
+Even if we do obtain analyst coverage, if one or more of the analysts coverage of us the trading price of our stock would likely decrease.
 Even if we do obtain analyst coverage, if one or more of the analysts covering our business downgrade their evaluations of our stock, the price of our stock could decline.
 If one or more of these analysts cease to cover our stock, we could lose visibility in the market for our stock, which in turn could cause our stock price to decline.